-We bring together over 20 European NHRIs through our Legal Working Group, which acts as hub of experts and a platform to exchange knowledge, good practices and challenges that NHRIs face when working on legal issues.
-The Working Group advises on issues such as the reform of the ECtHR, developments regarding the Convention system and the accession of the EU to the ECtHR.
+We bring together many ENNHRI members through our Legal Working Group.
+This acts as hub of legal experts and a platform to exchange knowledge, good practices and challenges that NHRIs face when working on structural human rights and rule of law issues.

 The Working Group advises on developments regarding the Convention system and the Charter, human rights in situation of crises, human rights impact assessment of anti-terrorism laws, Strategic Lawsuits Against Public Participation (SLAPPs), and more.